Here is your complete DIY travel guide to Mt Amuyao, one of the highest peaks in the Philippines!

 Mt Amuyao Weather

-According to the locals, the best time to visit Mt Amuyao is during the months of January to March.
+According to the locals, the best time to visit Mt Amuyao is from January to March.
 You’ll have more chances of seeing the sea of clouds.
 It’s also during these months when wildflowers bloom at the summit.

 Mt Amuyao Traverse

-The locals authorities closed the Mt Amuyao traverse to Batad in 2017 to allow the regeneration of the said mountain.
+The local authorities closed the Mt Amuyao traverse to Batad in 2017 to allow the regeneration of the said mountain.
 That means tourists are only allowed to hike to the summit and back to Barlig.
+The rule applies to the Mt Amuyao reverse traverse.

 For More Info on Mt Amuyao